No festivals yet

 Call Me Marianna, the opera prima by Karolina Bielawska, is an homage to freedom of identity and the unpredictable twists and turns life can offer.

-Producers - Zbigniew Domagalski
+Producer - Zbigniew Domagalski

 Featuring - Marianna Klapczynska

-DoP - Kacper Czubak
+Cinematographer - Kacper Czubak

 Music - Antony and The Johnsons, Natalia Fiedorczuk